Mr-W1nst0n/WinstonBlog/README.md

 ## Necessary Introduction
 Let me get straight to the point:
 I'm **_not_** a developer by any means, I'm a Microsoft's Infrastructure/Application techie 🤫
-Because I wanted to launch my blogging career, I was looking to something different then an overused *WordPress* site.
+Because I wanted to launch my blogging career, I was looking to something different then an overused *WordPress*
 I'm passionate about IT and I wanted something youth to satisfy my ego! 🦄

 While searching, I found a video Tutorial from <a href="https://www.instagram.com/javascriptmastery/" target="_blank">@JSMastery</a> and I immediately felt in love ❤️